 # Surfaces

 A patient calls to schedule an appointment.
 During the call, the agent realizes it needs insurance information and a photo of the insurance card.
 It cannot collect a photo over the phone.
-Instead of asking the patient to call back or visit a portal, the agent generates a surface - a short data collection form - and texts the patient a secure link before the call ends.
+Instead of asking the patient to call back or visit a portal, the agent generates a surface - a short data collection form - and shares a secure link.
 The patient fills it out on their phone.
-The data flows back into the world model, passes through confidence gates and review, and is available for the next interaction.
+The submission is stored against the surface, and the platform attempts to publish a provenance-bearing world-model event for later projection.
+Where the private-preview connector review flow is enabled, a configured downstream mutation can become a separate write proposal.

 Surfaces close the gap between "we need this data" and "we have a way to collect it."
-They work across channels, are generated dynamically by agents based on what they know and what they need, and feed directly into the same data pipeline as every other source.
+They can be generated dynamically or from workspace templates, delivered by email or handed off as a web link, and contribute patient-reported data to the world model asynchronously.

 ## How Surfaces Work